tangshuang/.datamanager.js/README.md

     // and when you cal `.get` method, you can pass params in the second paramater,
     // if you pass relative url, it will be connected with options.host
   type: '', // string, 'GET' or 'POST', default request method to use. default is 'GET'
-  body: {}, // if your `type` is 'POST', you may want to bring with some post data when you request, set these default post data here
+  postData: {}, // if your `type` is 'POST' or 'PUT', you may want to bring with some post data when you request, set these default post data here
   transformers: [() => {}], // [function], transform your data before getting data from data manager, you should pass a bound function or an arrow function if you use `this` in it.
   middlewares: [() => {}], // [function], transform each request before it is sent
+  modems: [], // [function(res, next, stop)], functions to modify response when request success
   expires: 10*1000, // number, ms
   immediate: false, // boolean, data will be requested after being registered immediately,
-    // Notice, this datasource should have no interpolation params, it will use `this.get(id)` to request.
+    // Notice, this datasource should have no interpolation params, it will use `this.request(id)` to request.
     // And always, there is no callback functions at this time, so the only purpose is initialize data early.
 }
 ```

-When you `.get` or `.save` data, this datasource info will be used as basic information.
-However `options` which is passed to .get and .save will be merged into this information, and the final request information is a merged object.
+When you `.get` `.request` or `.save` data, this datasource info will be used as basic information.
+However `options` which is passed to .get, .request and .save will be merged into this information, and the final request information is a merged object.

 ### subscribe(id, callback, priority)